vacp2p/dst-projectboard/README.md

 # vaclab
-Internal repo for tracking the efforts and results of Vaclab simulations
+Internal repository for tracking the efforts and results of VacLab simulations and infrastructure.